PlayCleanGo Advisory Council

-Eleven council members and a representative from each North American country are drawn from among PlayCleanGo partner organizations.
+The PlayCleanGo Advisory Council is made up of eleven council members and a representative from each North American country.
+All are are PlayCleanGo partner organizations.
 Each member represents one of the campaign’s primary audiences.
 These include:

 - Natl (US) organizations